rackerlabs/support-how-to/content/cloud-backup/update-or-install-the-cloud-backup-agent-on-linux.md

 from INFO to DEBUG or TRACE or ALL.

 A Cloud Backup connection error indicates that the agent is not currently running on the server.
-In this case, verify that the firewall does not blocking outgoing connections on port 443.
+In this case, verify that the firewall does not block outgoing connections on port 443.

-#### Backup statuses: skipped, missed, errored, and failed
+#### Backup statuses: Skipped, Missed, Errored, and Failed

 The backup statuses are defined below: